Meet the Highland Cows

 Cridhe of Legacy, AHCA # 55000

-Cridhe is the daughter of Muirneag of Locustbrae.
+Another of our very Scottish Girls is Cridhe of Legacy, the daughter of Muirneag of Locustbrae.
 She is an outstanding example of correct Highland conformation.
 You might notice her Bus Dubh, the black ring around her nose that is present in only a few Highlands.
 Cridhe is also the great-great-grandaughter of our Hunny Bunny on her sire’s side.
 She holds a special place in our hearts because of that.
+D.O.B 3/24/15

 Cridhe of Legacy Highland cow